-Prevention strategy.
 To dampen the effect of the halo/horns effect bias, evaluate performance on multiple dimensions of performance instead of leaving it open to interpretation.
 Are you rating individual achievement but failing to look at the way people contribute to the success of others?
-Does this person happen to have a particular set of highly sought-after technical skills but don’t finish their work on time?
-To get a holistic view, make sure to assess at least 2-3 different aspects of performance so that one awesome or awful trait or skill doesn’t overshadow everything else.
+Does this person happen to have a particular set of highly sought-after technical skills but doesn’t finish their work on time?
+To get a holistic view, assess at least 2-3 different aspects of performance so that one awesome or awful trait or skill doesn’t overshadow everything else.

 4. Centrality/central tendency bias

-While moderation is great in most things, high-stakes situations like performance reviews often require taking a stand.
-When everyone receives the same rating, it’s difficult to distinguish the low-performing employees from the top-performing employees.
+While moderation is great in most things, high-stakes situations like performance appraisals often require taking a stand.
+When everyone receives the same rating, it isn’t easy to distinguish low-performing employees from top-performing ones.

 A manager hands in his annual performance evaluations, but almost everyone on his team scored in the middle of the scale.
-If the company is working on a 5-point rating scale, that means most employees received a 3.
+If the company is working on a 5-point rating scale, most employees receive a 3.
 This is a common occurrence as many managers don’t like being extreme and trend moderate in their reviews.

-Prevention strategy.
-Centrality bias can be overcome by taking a flexible approach to the way scales are designed.
+Centrality bias can be overcome by taking a flexible approach to designing scales.
 The simplest way is to eliminate the neutral option from the rating scale, such as switching from a 5-point scale to a 4-point scale.
 This way, evaluators have to make a choice one way or the other.

 5. Leniency bias

-Like many biases, leniency bias can weaken the objectivity of the data.
-The truth is, some employees do outperform others.
-Giving everyone a 4 out of a 5-point rating scale makes it challenging to distinguish who the truly top-performing employees are.
+Like many types of biases, leniency bias can weaken the objectivity of the data.
+The truth is some employees do outperform others.
+Giving everyone a 4 out of a 5-point rating makes it challenging to distinguish who the top-performing employees are.
 On top of that, it becomes difficult to identify who deserves a promotion or raise, and it can leave your top talent feeling disgruntled.

-Example of leniency bias.
 Alex and Jamie are both managed by the same person.
 Alex consistently produces average-quality work.
 While it’s not bad, he rarely goes above and beyond what’s asked of him.
-Jamie, on the other hand, is consistently one of the top-performing employees.
+On the other hand, Jamie is consistently one of the top-performing employees.
 She goes the extra mile on her projects, always raises her hand to take on more responsibilities, and delivers outstanding outcomes.
-Despite these differences, their manager gives them the same rating of “above average” on their performance review to avoid hurting anyone’s feelings.
-As a result, Alex and Jamie stay on similar career trajectories - leaving Jamie to wonder if anyone notices her hard work.
+Despite these differences, their manager gives them the same “above average” rating on their performance review to avoid hurting anyone’s feelings.
+As a result, Alex and Jamie stay on similar career trajectories – leaving Jamie to wonder if anyone notices her hard work.

-Prevention strategy.
-Instead of making “above average” the top possible rating, try using a rating scale that reflects the way people actually talk about and think about their team members.
-If you want to create more spread to identify your top people, build that spread into the rating labels.
+Instead of making “above average” the top possible rating, try using a rating scale that reflects how people talk about and think about their team members.
+To create more spread to identify your top people, build that spread into the rating labels.

-However, if you wanted to give managers giving more opportunities to identify stellar performers, you could create a scale with above average as the middle rating and top performer as the top rating.
+However, if you wanted to give managers more opportunities to identify stellar performers, you could create a scale with "above average" as the middle rating and "top performer" as the top rating.

 6. Similar-to-me bias